Daniel Day-Lewis: 2010s

 Shortly after winning the Oscar for Lincoln, Day-Lewis announced he would be taking a break from acting before making another film.
 After a five-year hiatus, Day-Lewis returned to the screen to star in Paul Thomas Anderson's historical drama Phantom Thread (2017).
 Set in 1950s London, Day-Lewis played an obsessive dressmaker, Reynolds Woodcock, who falls in love with a waitress (played by Vicky Krieps).
 The film and his performance were met with widespread acclaim from critics, and Day-Lewis was again nominated for the Academy Award for Best Actor.

 Prior to the film's release in June 2017, Day-Lewis announced that he was retiring from acting.
 In a November 2017 interview, Day-Lewis stated: "I need to believe in the value of what I'm doing.
 The work can seem vital, irresistible, even.
 And if an audience believes it, that should be good enough for me.
 But, lately, it isn't."

 2020s

 On 1 October 2024, after a seven-year absence, it was announced that Day-Lewis would return to acting.
-He stars in Anemone, the first film directed by his son, Ronan Day-Lewis, with whom Daniel co-wrote the script.
+He starred in Anemone, the first film directed by his son, Ronan Day-Lewis, with whom Daniel co-wrote the script.
 The film, in which Day-Lewis co-stars with Sean Bean and Samantha Morton, had its world premiere at the 2025 New York Film Festival.
 His performance was lauded as a "commanding return" by David Rooney for The Hollywood Reporter.